On this page:

 Mandatory Outbreak Reporting

-Acute care hospitals and long-term care facilities (LTCFs) are required to report to the local health authority under OAR 333-018-0000 any healthcare-associated infections by multidrug-resistant organisms which meet the following threshold: “any known or suspected common-source outbreaks; any uncommon illness of potential public health significance” (OAR 333-018-0015; ORS 433.004).
+Acute care hospitals and long-term care facilities (LTCFs) are required to report to the local health authority under OAR 333-018-0000 any healthcare-associated infections (HAI), including by multidrug-resistant organisms (MDRO), that meet the following threshold: “any known or suspected common-source outbreaks; any uncommon illness of potential public health significance” (OAR 333-018-0015; ORS 433.004).
 Local health authorities are empowered to investigate such outbreaks under OAR 333-019-0000, ORS 433.006.

 Carbapenem-resistant Enterobacteriaceae is a reportable disease (OAR 333-018-0015; ORS 433.004).

-Local health authorities need to report healthcare-associated multidrug-resistant organism outbreaks to the state communicable disease epidemiology program at 971-673-1111 within 24 hours of receiving an outbreak report.
+Local health authorities need to report HAI outbreaks, including MDRO outbreaks, to the state communicable disease epidemiology program at 971-673-1111 within 24 hours of receiving an outbreak report.
 Download Outbreak Investigation Guidelines pdf).

 Download MDRO Definitions (pdf)

-Infection: Isolation of a MDRO from a patient specimen with symptoms of infection.
+Infection: Isolation of an organism, including a MDRO, from a patient specimen with symptoms of infection.

-Colonization: Isolation of a MDRO from a patient specimen without symptoms of infection.
+Colonization: Isolation of an organism, including a MDRO, from a patient specimen without symptoms of infection.

 Acute care hospitals: Short- and long-term acute care hospitals (LTACHs).